SudSharma/DataStructuresInSwift/README.md

 </p>
 </details>

-<details><summary>Quick Sort</summary>
+### Quick Sort
+<details><summary>Details</summary>
 <p>

-#### Quick Sort is an efficient inplace sorting algorithm that takes constant amount of space.
+Quick Sort is an efficient inplace sorting algorithm that takes constant amount of space.
 Basic idea behind quick sort is to select a pivot element and arrange elements lower than pivot on left and greater than pivot on right to find a partition index.
 An ideal pivot would split the elements evenly between the less than and greater than partitions.

 Three steps are involved in whole process